 Natalie Chen | Digital Marketing Intern

-Her Cantonese upbringing exposed her to Chinese medicinal cooking.
-She came to us wanting to understand more, while being able to develop and flex her marketing abilities.
+Natalie had a Cantonese upbringing, exposing her to Chinese medicinal cooking.
+She came to us wanting to understand more while being able to develop and flex her marketing abilities.

 During her time interning with us, she landed a full-time position in the PR world, and we can now call Natalie our public relations professional!